-ISSUE CLOSES ON MONDAY, OCTOBER 18, 2021 Vistra ITCL (India) Limited, by its letter dated September 7, 2021 has given its consent for its appointment as Debenture Trustee to the Issue and for its name to be included in this Prospectus and in all the subsequent periodical communications sent to the holders of the Debenture issued pursuant to this Issue.
+\Vistra ITCL (India) Limited, by its letter dated September 7, 2021 has given its consent for its appointment as Debenture Trustee to the Issue and for its name to be included in this Draft Prospectus and in all the subsequent periodical communications sent to the holders of the Debenture issued pursuant to this Issue.
 For further details, please refer to "General Information - Debenture Trustee" on page 36.

-The Issue shall remain open for subscription on Working Days from 10:00 a.m. to 5:00 p.m.
-(Indian Standard Time), during the period indicated above, except that the Issue may close on such earlier date or extended date (subject to a period of maximum 30 days from the date of this Prospectus) as may be decided by the Board of Directors of our Company ("Board") or the NCD Sub-Committee.
+\\The Issue shall remain open for subscription on Working Days from 10:00 a.m. to 5:00 p.m.
+(Indian Standard Time), during the period indicated above, except that the Issue may close on such earlier date or extended date (subject to a period of maximum 30 days from the date of the Prospectus) as may be decided by the Board of Directors of our Company ("Board") or the NCD Sub-Committee.
 In the event of such an early closure of or extension subscription list of the Issue, our Company shall ensure that notice of such early closure or extension is given to the prospective investors through an advertisement in a national daily newspaper and a regional daily newspaper in Maharashtra where the registered office is located, with wide circulation on or before such earlier date or extended date of closure.
 Applications Forms for the Issue will be accepted only from 10:00 a.m. to 5:00 p.m.
-(Indian Standard Time) or such extended time as may be permitted by the Stock Exchange, on Working Days during the Issue Period.
-On the Issue Closing Date, Application Forms will be accepted on ly between 10:00 a.m. to 3:00 p.m. and uploaded until 5:00 pm.
 (Indian Standard Time) or such extended time as may be permitted by the Stock Exchange.
-A copy of this Prospectus and written consents of our Directors, our Company Secretary and Compliance Officer, our Chief Financial Officer, our Auditor, the Lead Manager, the Registrar to the

-Issue, Public Issue Account Bank, Refund Bank, Sponsor Bank, Credit Rating Agency, the legal advisor, the Debenture Trustee, Grant Thornton Bharat LLP, lenders to our Company and the Syndicate Member to act in their respective capacities shall be filed with the RoC, in terms of Section 26 of the Companies Act, 2013 along with the requisite endorsed/certified copies of all requisite documents.
-For further details, please see "Material Contracts and Documents for Inspection" beginning on page 262.
+A copy of the Prospectus and written consents of our Directors, our Company Secretary and Compliance Officer, our Chief Financial Officer, our Auditor, the Lead Manager, the Registrar to the Issue, Public Issue Account Bank, Refund Bank, Sponsor Bank, Credit Rating Agency, the legal advisor, the Debenture Trustee, Grant Thornton Bharat LLP, lenders to our Company and the Syndicate Member to act in their respective capacities shall be filed with the RoC, in terms of Section 26 of the Companies Act, 2013 along with the requisite endorsed/certified copies of all requisite documents.
+For further details, please see "Material Contracts and Documents for Inspection" beginning on page 261.